What to do when a plugin breaks your site?

 Scenario 2:

-If the faulty plugin makes your site inaccessible and you can even log into your Dashboard.
+If the faulty plugin makes your site inaccessible and you cannot even log into your Dashboard.

 This deactivates the plugin and you should be able to log into your Dashboard once again now.